 2 tablespoons finely-chopped fresh parsley leaves

 Soak currants in warm water for approximately 15 to 20 minutes; drain and set aside.

-taste with salt and pepper.
-Let the stuffing cool for 30 to 40 minutes before stuffing the
+Season to taste with salt and pepper.
+Let the stuffing cool for 30 to 40 minutes before stuffing the prepared grape leaves.

 1 cup plain yogurt